-Registered investment advisers are required in this Item to provide you with certain financial information or disclosures about Guild's financial condition.
+Registered investment advisers are required to provide you with certain financial information or disclosures about Guild's financial condition.
 Guild has no financial commitment that impairs its ability to meet contractual and fiduciary commitments to clients and has not been the subject of a bankruptcy or other insolvency proceeding.